blmmr/github-commands/README.md

 # Cheatsheet of GitHub commands

-## How to set up the second GitHub account to be from the terminal
+## How to set up the second GitHub account

 `ssh-keygen -t ed25519 -C "emailconnectedtogithub@gmai.com"`